 Instead of avoiding the gathering—and instead of trying to hide, which never works—find “Uncle Frank” first thing and engage him in conversation.

 First, and most simply, it will flummox him.
 People usually are not able to adjust to alterations in well-rehearsed scripts.
 At the very least, it might take him a while to catch up or to catch on.
 If it works well, you can set a new tone for all future interactions with him.

 Second, behavior does not happen without a reason, and it is possible that “Uncle Frank’s” annoying lock-on is his unique way of expressing his love and affection for you.
 Meeting that need head-on and on your terms might feed both his need to connect and your need for control.
 And you just might discover that Uncle Frank isn’t all that bad, after all.

 One more thing: Beware, because you just may be someone else’s “Uncle Frank” or “Aunt Sally.”

 Most importantly, please stay safe, healthy, connected and happy this holiday season.

-Perhaps you have a college student coming home for the first time as well?
+Perhaps you have a college student coming home as well?
 If so, here are some tips on handling that.